 How do the Senates obtain public/patient participation?

-Senate Council Patient Members
+Senate Council Patient and Public Partners

 To get involved in the work of the Clinical Senate, please contact the South East Clinical Senate support team at email@example.com with your initial enquiry.